What protected rights should screenwriters be aware of as they market their scripts and negotiate contracts?

 When you sell a script to a company or individual, you legally transfer your copyright ownership to them, which is dictated in the signed agreements.
 There are exceptions written into copyright law that allows the writer to revoke all transfers at a later date and resell the rights.
 This often occurs if the original writer dies and their estate is being handled (see an entertainment lawyer for more details).

-Separation of Rights can certainly come into play as well, where elements of copyright can be negotiated on different levels.
+Separation of Rights can undoubtedly come into play as well, where elements of copyright can be negotiated on different levels.
 You can refer to the WGA site for those details.

 Overall, how you protect yourself and your screenplays is up to you.
 Beyond the legalities, the reality of the situation, as mentioned above, is that studios and companies in Hollywood don't want to be sued.
 It's cheaper for them to purchase your screenplay, have the copyright signed over to them, and then produce it, as opposed to stealing it, producing it with any variations, and then having to deal with bad press and profit shares as a result of a lawsuit.

-Guild and U.S. Copyright registrations aren’t a requirement to market your script.
-But if you’re worried, they can offer you some added protection and piece of mind.
-You could just as easily rely on the time stamps within your computer for each script file and obtain witnesses by sending the script to your manager, agent, producer, etc. From what we’ve heard from insiders, that’s all you really need to do.
+Guild and U.S. Copyright registrations aren't a requirement to market your script.
+But if you're worried, they can offer you some added protection and peace of mind.
+You could just as easily rely on the timestamps within your computer for each script file and obtain witnesses by sending the script to your manager, agent, producer, etc. From what we've heard from insiders, that's all you really need to do.